Nyazenga/bhczim-logistics/README.md

 ---

-Thank you for using the BHC Zimbabwe Logistics Management System!
+Thank you for using the Company X Logistics Management System!
 If you have any questions or feedback, feel free to reach out.